nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 type Story = StoryObj<typeof NameOfComponent>;
 type Meta = MetaObj<typeof NameOfComponent>;

-// If the component has any props that are interactable, they should be passed here
+// If the component has any props that are interactive, they should be passed here
 // We recommend reading Storybook docs for args: https://storybook.js.org/docs/react/writing-stories/args export const Default: Story = {};